 Would you like to find out the possible travel alternatives to Turkey?
 Choose your ferry from Kos to Turkey through our online booking platform.
 Our pages give you all of the information for your trip to Turkey from Kos including crossing prices, schedules and duration.

-The routes connecting Kos and Turkey are operated by 3 different sailing companies (Exas Shipping Service, Makri A.e. and Sky Marine) who jointly operate 35 connections per week with primarily morning and evening departures and sailing times shorter than 40 min.
+The routes connecting Kos and Turkey are operated by 2 different sailing companies (Exas Shipping Service and Makri A.e.) who jointly operate 21 connections per week with primarily morning and afternoon departures and sailing times shorter than 1 hour 30 minutes.
 Ships that operate this crossing allow both vehicles and foot passengers.
 Each passenger will receive all on board instructions by ground and cabin crew, who can guide you to your chosen accommodation and inform you of the on board services.

 Book now with our online booking service!